IJA-5/Archival-Resilience--Keeping-Time/README.md

 1. Working in Corona time VS Working in regular time

+---

-## Experiments
+## Experiments for transcoding
 **1) MATERIALITY OF THE CLOCK**

 **What does the clock look like?**

 - measurements: roughly 12 cm width x 5 cm height
-- colours:
-- clock: orange and black
+- colours: clock: orange and black, typography: white
-- typography: white
 - text: NVV
-numbers: 3:24
+- numbers: 3:24